 Notes

-1 This is a compilation of the Osborne Park Hospital By-laws 2007 and includes the amendments made by the other written laws referred to in the following table.
+1 This reprint is a compilation as at 7 June 2013 of the Osborne Park Hospital By-laws 2007 and includes the amendments made by the other written laws referred to in the following table.
+The table also contains information about any reprint.

 Compilation table